Let’s pretend you want to promote your business on the radio.

 How did he come up with this series of ultra-specific reactions?

-They’re everywhere: Commercials, Internet banners, billboards.
+They’re everywhere: Commercials, online banners, billboards.
 The onslaught is relentless.

 But it works.

-Repetition is a powerful marketing tactic that gets results.
+Repetition is a powerful marketing tactic that drives results.

-As Thomas Smith demonstrated, even when you have a valuable, benefits-rich message, it takes pressure and time to turn prospects into customers.
+As Thomas Smith expressed, even when you have a valuable, benefits-rich message, it takes pressure and time to turn prospects into customers.

 Pressure and time.